DigitalCloud/laravel-model-notes/README.md

 You can change the column name used in the note table (`model_id` by default) when using a custom migration where you changed that.
 In that case, simply change the `model_primary_key_attribute` key of the `model-notes` config file.

-## Support us

-DigitalCloud is a web development agency based in Ggaddah, SA.
-You'll find an overview of all our open source projects [on our website](https://dce.sa/opensource).